Christoph16478/iq/iq_java.md

 ----

 **In case a package has subpackages, will it suffice to import only the main package?
-E.g. does importing of com.myMainPackage.* also import com.myMainPackage.mySubPackage.*?**
+E.g. does importing of com.myMainPackage?* also import com.myMainPackage.mySubPackage?*?**

 This is a big NO. We need to understand that the importing of the sub-packages of a package needs to be done explicitly.
 Importing the parent package only results in the import of the classes within it and not the contents of its child/sub-packages.